YanZehong/dart/README.md

 `LICENSE` file for more information.

 #### I am getting out-of-memory errors, what is wrong?
 All experiments in the paper were fine-tuned on a GPU/GPUs, which has 40GB of device RAM.
 Therefore, when using a GPU with 12GB - 16GB of RAM, you are likely to encounter out-of-memory issues if you use the same hyperparameters described in the paper.
+Additionally, different models require different amount of memory.
+Available memory also depends on the accelerator configuration (both type and count).

+The factors that affect memory usage are:
+-  **`data.max_num_seq`**: You can fine-tune with a shorter max sequence length to save substantial memory.

+-   **`train.batch_size`**: The memory usage is also directly proportional to the batch size.
+You could decrease the `train.batch_size=8` (and decrease `train.lr` accordingly) if you encounter an out-of-memory error.

+-   **Model backbone type, `base` vs. `large`**: The `large` model requires significantly more memory than `base`.

 ## Citation